JensJoschi/variability_timing/03 analysis/analysis.md

 List of issues
 ==============

-check whether e\_rel in slopes.rmd is se or 1/se some climate stations exist 2\* is sd(winter) calculated for &lt;20°N? proper statistics
+-   check whether e\_rel in slopes.rmd is se or 1/se
+-   some climate stations exist twice
+-   is sd(winter) calculated for &lt;20°N?
+-   proper statistics

 General description
 ===================